deividG0/botanic_grasping_gui/README.md

 For the packages marked with * just use `pip install -r requirements.txt` after cloning the repository.

+### Dynamixel Hardware

+For tests on real manipulator, execute the install tutorial from the [dynamixel_hardware](https://github.com/dynamixel-community/dynamixel_hardware) git repository into your workspace.

 ## **Installation**
 1. Clone this repository into your workspace:
     ```bash